voxpupuli/puppet-augeasproviders_apache/README.md

-# apache: type/provider for shell files for Puppet
+# apache: type/provider for apache files for Puppet

-This module provides a new type/provider for Puppet to read and modify shell config files using the Augeas configuration library.
+This module provides a new type/provider for Puppet to read and modify apache config files using the Augeas configuration library.

 The advantage of using Augeas over the default Puppet `parsedfile`